Skip to Main Content

 Instructional Specialist: Suzanne Hallquist, MSPH, MHS, PA-C

-Instructional Specialist: Laura Okolie, DMSc, MHS, PA-C
+Instructional Specialist: Laura Okolie, DMSc, MBA, MHS, PA-C

 Website: medschool.duke.edu/education/health-professions-education-programs/duke-physician-assistant-program